swthemathwiz/hp-z4-front-fan-mount/README.md

 ## Introduction

-This is a 3D-Printable [OpenSCAD](https://openscad.org/) model of front fan mount for an HP Z4 G4 workstation.
-This is in no way endorsed by HP; we are in no way responsible for any damage resulting from its use.
+This is a 3D-Printable [OpenSCAD](https://openscad.org/) model of a front fan mount for an HP Z4 G4 workstation.
+This is in no way endorsed by HP.
+The creator is not responsible for any damage resulting from its use.

-## Models and Variations
+## Models

 TBD